Reentrant Localization Transitions in a Topological Anderson Insulator: A Study of a Generalized Su-Schrieffer-Heeger Quasicrystal: Dynamical Detection

 To dynamically investigate the topological properties of the quasi-periodic modulated SSH model, one can measure the mean chiral displacement \cite{Meier2018,Scherg2018}.
 We define the single-shot expectation value of the mean chiral displacement operator in a given modulation configuration as \cite{Meier2018,SNL2022}

-where $|\psi(t)\rangle=e^{-iHt}|\psi(0)\rangle$ is the time-evolved wave function. $|\psi(0)\rangle$ is the initial wave function and the entire atomic population is initially localized at a single central site.
-Here, $X'=X-(L/2+1)$ \cite{Meier2018}. $L$ is even number.
+where $|\psi(t)\rangle=e^{-iHt}|\psi(0)\rangle$ is the time-evolved wave function.
+The wave function $|\psi(0)\rangle$ is initially localized at the center site of the chain.
+In cold atom experiments, the momentum lattice technique allows for the initial confinement of the entire atomic population to a single momentum site in the lattice center.
+Here, $X'=X-(L/2+1)$ \cite{Meier2018}.
 The dynamics of the disorder-average mean chiral displacement $\overline{C}(t) = 1/N_c\sum_{c=1}^{N_c} C_c(t)$ generally exhibit a transient, oscillatory behavior.
 To eliminate the oscillation, we take their time-average $\langle \overline{C} \rangle$, which converges to the corresponding winding number $\overline{W}$ \cite{Meier2018,SNL2022}.
-Figure \ref{Fig8}(a) displays the dynamics of $\overline{C}(t)$ for both weak ($\Delta=0.5$) and strong ($\Delta=2$) modulations for $v=2$ with $L=100$.
+Figure \ref{Fig6}(a) displays the dynamics of $\overline{C}(t)$ for both weak ($\Delta=0.5$) and strong ($\Delta=2$) modulations for $v=2$ with $L=100$.
 We can see that the dynamics of $\overline{C}(t)$ show transient and oscillatory processes and eventually converge to their corresponding $\overline{W}$ (marked by the black dashed lines, respectively) in long time limits.
-Moreover, we can obtain the topological phase diagram through the $\langle \overline{C} \rangle$ in the $v-\Delta$ plane shown in Figs.~\ref{Fig8}(b) with $L=100$ and (c) with $L=10$.
+Moreover, we can obtain the topological phase diagram through the $\langle \overline{C} \rangle$ in the $v-\Delta$ plane shown in Figs.~\ref{Fig6}(b) with $L=100$ and (c) with $L=10$.
 By comparing the dynamical evolution behaviors of different system sizes, one can find that the mean chiral displacement $\langle \overline{C} \rangle$ can effectively characterize the topological properties even in a small-sized system.

 To characterize the signatures of the multiple localization transitions, we can calculate the mean-square displacement for a given modulation realization defined as \cite{Padhan2022PRB,Scherg2018,ZHXU2020}